 Best for Those Who Want to Keep It Chill

 If you prefer a moderate activity level and to take your winter with a side of fun and beautiful scenery, these experiences help you embrace the snowy side you never knew you had:

 Take a Hike in the Grand River Valley

 Head out on a nature interpretive adventure during a guided winter hike through the Grand River Valley.

-Free Back to Nature Hikes are offered to everyone each Sunday throughout the winter.
-These walks are designed for those looking to explore the vast ecosystems of RBG’s lands.
-Visitors are also welcome to explore on their own, and with more than 27 kilometres of nature trails and four main trailheads throughout RBG’s nature sanctuaries, the hiking opportunities are almost endless.
+In addition to WinterActive fun, visitors to RBG can explore the rest of the park’s 27 kilometres of nature trails and four main trailheads throughout RBG’s nature.
 You can create your own route and self-guided tour with resources including downloadable maps, trail conditions information, and a user guide.

 Go Cross-country on Escarpment Trails

 Conservation areas in Hamilton Halton Brant offer cross-country skiers amazing access to Niagara Escarpment trails during the winter months.